kkthombare187/College-Job-Portal/README.md

 # College-Job-Portal
-This website made by kkthombare for first semester project and project name is College Job Portal Website !
+This website made by kkthombare for first year semester project and project name is College Job Portal Website !